 20th - 30th June 2012: the 2012 European Championships in Amsterdam, Netherlands

 15th - 24th July 2010 : the 2010 Men's World Championships, Manchester, England

 The next big events are:

-2018: the next one after that will apparently take place once again in Manchester, England.
+2018: the next men's world championships wil take place once again in Manchester, England.
 Iroquois team, apply for your entry visas now.